Back to Blog

 Desktop Software

-For comprehensive hardware-level testing with temperature monitoring.
-Tools like FurMark, 3DMark, and Unigine provide more intensive tests with access to GPU sensors and thermal data.
+For deeper hardware level testing with temperature monitoring.
+Tools like FurMark, 3DMark, and Unigine run more intensive tests and give you access to GPU sensors and thermal data.

 Browser Stress Test Process